JUNE 6, 2022

 2. Business goal identification.
+You cannot overestimate the importance of project discovery phase in software web development.
 After you gather all the required data, you can clearly see the direction to move towards your goal.
 Formulate it and ensure it’s measurable and achievable.

 3. Requirements documentation.
 The discovery phase of a project can’t be considered successful without a document called Software Requirement Specification (SRS).
 It consists of all the requirements related to product development.
 For instance, the desired functionality and design.